spotinst/help/src/docs/spot-security/features/analyze-risks/README.md

  <img src="/spot-security/_media/risk-analysis-i.png" width="339"/>

 The following information appears:
 * A Risk Impact Map: provides information on how many other assets are linked to each asset.
-To learn more about the Risk Impact Map, click here link to RIsk Details page.
+To learn more about the Risk Impact Map, [click here](spot-security/features/analyze-risks/view-risk-details).
 * Affected Resources details: shows a summary of affected resources which includes the total number of each type of resource.
-To learn more about affected resources, click here link to Risk Details page.
+To learn more about affected resources, [click here](spot-security/features/analyze-risks/view-risk-details).

  <img src="/spot-security/_media/risk-analysis-e.png" />

  To see a list of resources in each type, click the arrow.

- To view more details of a risk, click here Risk Details(link to description of Risk Details) page, which shows more information about the risk, including a risk impact map.
+ To find more information about a risk, including a risk impact map, [click here](spot-security/features/analyze-risks/view-risk-details).

 ### Remediation Steps

 To receive a recommendation to remediate a risk, click Remediation Steps.
 If you decide to take the recommendation, you can take immediate action.
-To learn more about remediating, click here (link to Remediation page).
+To learn more about remediating, [click here](spot-security/features/analyze-risks/remediate).

 ## Actions